 NPK Beginners Guide

-NPK stands for nitrogen, phosphorus, and potassium.
+This beginner guide will teach you that NPK stands for nitrogen, phosphorus, and potassium.
 These three numbers represent the ratio of N, P, and K in your fertilizer.
 Every main mix (complete balance) fertilizer will have these numbers clearly displayed, always in the same order.

 Not all fertilizers are complete balanced fertilizers, however.
 Different ratios of NPK serve different needs.
 For instance, a blooming mix might have low to no nitrogen in the mix.